bpomie/babypyopm/README.md

 # babypyopm

-### Important information about the infant helmet / sensor layout
+<span style="color:red"> Important information about the infant helmet / sensor layout </span>

 + The sensor locations for the infant helmet are not integrated in the .fif file.
 + They are stored in a seperate .csv file `sensor_locations_mp_fixed.csv`.